Geodesics and flows in a Poissonian city: Introduction

-In contrast to true geodesic connections, these routes can be viewed as outputs from an unsophisticated but direct \emph{semi-perimeter algorithm}: if one is on a Poisson line and encounters another Poisson line then one chooses (from the three onward paths) that path which leads closest to the eventual destination \emph{without overshoot}.
-This focuses attention on the \emph{Poissonian city}, a region connected by routes based on a fixed stationary isotropic Poisson line process and following the above convention so as to ensure that the line process actually connects nodes.
-Questions addressed in Section \ref{sec:geodesics} of this paper, filling in and extending the results announced in \citet{Kendall-2009b}, include: \begin{enumerate} \item What can one say about the basic geometry of these routes?
-Computations from \citet[Theorem 3]{AldousKendall-2007} yield \(\tfrac{4}{3}\log\dist(p^-,p^+)\) as asymptotic mean excess length as \(\dist(p^-,p^+)\) tends to infinity.
-This can be viewed as a quantitative development of the announcement by \citet[Theorem 5(ii)]{Davidson-1974c}; but by how much does the travelled path deviate laterally from the Euclidean connection, and at what point is that lateral deviation greatest?
-(See Theorem \ref{thm:lateral-displacement}.) \item What is the order of random variation of the route-lengths?
-(See Theorem \ref{thm:variance-bound}.) \item What might be said about how actual geodesics differ from these routes?
-(This is discussed in Section \ref{sec:true-geodesics}.) \item Finally, might actual geodesics produce substantially smaller mean excess lengths?
-(Theorem \ref{thm:poisson-lower-bound} shows that the mean excess of true geodesics is comparable to the mean excess of semi-perimeter paths.) \end{enumerate}
+In contrast to true network geodesic connections, these routes can be viewed as outputs from an unsophisticated but direct \textit {semiperimeter algorithm}: if one is on a Poisson line and encounters another Poisson line, then one chooses (from the three onward paths) that path which leads closest to the eventual destination without separating source from destination.
+This focuses attention on the \textit {Poissonian city}, a region connected by routes based on a fixed stationary isotropic Poisson line process and following the above convention so as to ensure that the line process actually connects nodes.
+Questions addressed in Section~\ref{sec:geodesics} of this paper, filling in and extending the results announced in \citet{Kendall-2009b}, include the following: \begin{enumerate} \item What can one say about the basic geometry of these routes?
+Computations from \citeauthor{AldousKendall-2007} [(\citeyear {AldousKendall-2007}), Theorem 3] yield $\frac{4}{3}\log\dist(p^-,p^+)$ as asymptotic mean excess length as $\dist(p^-,p^+)$ tends to infinity.
+This can be viewed as a quantitative development of the announcement by \citeauthor{Davidson-1974c} [(\citeyear{Davidson-1974c}), Theorem 5(ii)], but by how much does the traveled path deviate laterally from the Euclidean connection, and at what point is that lateral deviation greatest?
+(See Theorem~\ref{thm:lateral-displacement}.) \item What is the order of random variation of the route lengths?
+(See Theorem~\ref{thm:variance-bound}.) \item What might be said about how actual network geodesics differ from these routes?
+(This is discussed in Section~\ref{sec:true-geodesics}.) \item Finally, might actual network geodesics produce substantially smaller mean excess lengths?
+(Theorem~\ref{thm:poisson-lower-bound} shows that the mean excess of true network geodesics is comparable to the mean excess of semiperimeter paths.) \end{enumerate}